BYD Sealion 06

-The BYD Sealion 06 (比亚迪海獅06 (Bǐyǎdí Hǎishī 06)) is a mid-size crossover SUV manufactured by BYD Auto since 2025.
+The BYD Sealion 06 (比亚迪海獅06 (Bǐyǎdí Hǎishī 06)) is a mid-size SUV manufactured by BYD Auto since 2025.
 Available with battery electric (EV) and plug-in hybrid (DM-i) powertrains, the model was introduced in April 2025 at the Auto Shanghai.

 Overview

 The Sealion 06 is part of the "Sealion" (海狮 (Hǎishī)) line-up of SUVs under the Ocean Series product line-up that are distributed through Ocean Network dealerships in China.
-It will be produced in the third quarter of 2025.
+Production started in the third quarter of 2025.

+In March 2026, the Sealion 06 EV was updated to support the Flash Charging 1,500 kW DC fast charging technology, supporting charging from 10% to 70% in 5 minutes, and 10% to 97% in 9 minutes.